 WSOP.com NV sign-up bonuses

 WSOP.com’s Nevada-based customers receive the same welcome package as folks in New Jersey.
-When you sign up you get $10 free, and first-time depositors can take advantage of free tournament tickets and a $1,000 matched deposit bonus.
+When you sign up using bonus code GET10, you get $10 free.
+And first-time depositors can take advantage of the minimum deposit bonus of $50 with $10 deposit, plus free tournament tickets and a $1,000 matched deposit bonus.

 100% matched deposit bonus, up to $1,000